DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 ### Improved Visualization of Stats.
 - Using pure numeric values to represent the player's stats is not very engaging, is hard to read, and is visually uninteresting.
 - Instead, use bars, tally marks, or some other visual representation of stats.
-- This could simplify the
+- This could simplify the UI and make it easier for the player to understand their current stats at a glance.

 ### Unlock the Potential of an Ability
 - Each ability could have a significant upgrade that changes the way the ability works slightly, making it MUCH stronger.